Manhattan thief steals wallet from man fatally struck by truck: sources

-MIDTOWN, Manhattan (WPIX) — A man fatally struck by a truck in New York City was pickpocketed shortly after the impact, leaving authorities unable to identify him, police sources told WPIX on Monday.
+A man fatally struck by a truck in New York City was pickpocketed shortly after the impact, leaving authorities unable to identify him, KTLA’s sister station WPIX reports.

 The victim, believed to be in his 40s or 50s, was crossing the street in Midtown Manhattan around 11:30 a.m.
 Thursday when he was struck by a truck hauling construction equipment, officials previously said.